 “Flash” in to the future

 Flash is still the dominant format for interactive and immersive online content, and that will continue throughout 2014.
 HTML5 and other newer standards are quickly encroaching however, and most of the market share that Flash has is quickly being eroded.
 Most mobile devices don’t work with flash, and as a result other, mobile friendly, web standards are taking over.
 Don’t get me wrong, Flash still has its strongholds: specialized video players, banner-ads, Facebook modules, and games.
 As a side note, it will be interesting to see where on-line games trend.
-Some predict HTML5 will take over, but there is little evidence of this in the market yet.
+Some predict HTML5 will take over.
 Until Internet Explorer adds WebGL support, Flash will remain the go-to technology for web 3D.

 Slimmed-down, performance-dedicated websites

 During 2012, standard website size crept over a megabyte.
 Over the past year there has been a growing trend toward leaner, fast, more efficient websites.
 We hope this trend sticks.
 Particularly we hope to see this reflected in the usage of libraries, such as online tv, movie and music libraries.
 Internet users are demanding faster, more reliable web services and web design needs to be there to meet this need.